 Soon, you'll come to Lower South Falls.
 The creek plunges off of a lava lip in a wide sheet here.
 Like most waterfalls, Lower South Falls is more dramatic in the winter and spring when water flows are highest.
 Maps make it seem that there is a nearby trail bridge here.
 The reality is much more interesting as the trail loops behind the waterfall itself in a large cave like grotto.
 After crossing behind the waterfall, the trail climbs several switchbacks of stairs and continues upstream.

 After a long half mile, the trail comes to the most popular waterfall in the park, South Falls.
 South Falls is the second highest waterfall in the park and it's the highest single drop.
 Though the Canyon Trail crosses a bridge here and heads up the canyon wall, an alternate route crosses behind the waterfall in yet another natural grotto.
 There's even a bench here, to rest on, inside the grotto.
 South Falls rates as one of the most photographed waterfalls in Oregon, along with Multnomah Falls and Punchbowl Falls.
 After passing the falls, the trail climbs the side of the canyon, providing several beautiful looks back at South Falls.
-There's a short spur trail to Frenchie Falls, which is a tiny drop that stops completely in the winter.
+There's a short spur trail to Frenchie Falls, which is a tiny drop that stops completely in the summer.
 Soon you'll come to the trail junction you passed earlier and a quick stroll brings you back to your car.